 I have several iterations of this basic soup, each one is a bit different, but all perfect for a chilly evening.
 For this version, I rely on a medley of fresh vegetables to produce a beautiful soup, rich in vitamin C with a gorgeous color.
 The colors make it an ideal starter for a holiday gathering.
 You can definitely buy prepared roasted red peppers, but I suggest making them yourself for the best fresh flavor.
 The brioche brie grilled cheese croutons add an unexpected bite of rich flavor that distinguishes the soup.
 I used delicate brioche to make the grilled cheese croutons in combination with the brie for the perfect buttery finish to contrast with the acidity tomato of the tomatoes.
+I have many iterations of this soup.
+If you want to forgo the cream, you can also drizzle with a balsamic reduction.
+The carrots and celery are not a must, you can stick with tomato and red pepper as well, just adjust the liquid you add.

 - 2 1/2 lbs campari tomatoes, or ripest tomatoes available